 In January 2013, our Board of Directors authorized the repurchase of up to 7,500,000 shares of our common stock.
 In May 2015, our Board of Directors authorized the repurchase of an additional 6,717,683 shares of our common stock pursuant to the share repurchase program.
 During the fiscal year ended March 31, 2016 we repurchased 953,647 shares of our common stock in the open market for \$26,552, including commissions of \$10, as part of the program.
 We did not repurchase any shares of our common stock during the fiscal year ended March 31, 2015.
-During the fiscal year ended March 31, 2014, we repurchased 4,217,683 shares of our common stock in the open market for \$73,325, including commissions of \$42, as part of the program.
-As of March 31, 2016, we have repurchased a total of 5,171,330 shares of our common stock and have 9,046,353 shares of our common stock that remain available for repurchase under our share repurchase authorization.
+During the fiscal year ended March 31, 2014, we repurchased 4,217,683 shares of our common stock during the fiscal year ended March 31, 2015.
+During the fiscal year ended March 31, 2016, we have repurchase a total of 5,171,330 shares of our common stock and have 9,046,353 shares of our common stock that remain available for repurchase under our share repurchase authorization.
 We are authorized to purchase shares from time to time through a variety of methods, including in the open market or through privately negotiated transactions, in accordance with applicable securities laws.
 Repurchases are subject to the availability of stock, prevailing market conditions, the trading price of the stock, our financial performance and other conditions.
 The program may be suspended or discontinued at any time for any reason.